adityak-24/CAL-C73/README.md

 # CAL-C73
-A ultra-high precision calculator with mind-blowing limits .
+A ultra-high precision calculator with mind-blowing limits.

 # Short Description
 This project is a graphical calculator with ultra-high precision built using Java Swing.